Health and safety should be common sense

 An employer must have employers liability insurance by law.
 The approach is back to front.
 Why not operate a reasonably safe working environment and avoid injury to and compensation claims by your workforce.

 “The incentives for claiming compensation have to change.
 The system must be fair and proportionate without placing an excessive financial burden on the losing party.
 Claimants have a legal right to make fair and reasonable claims without undue bureaucracy.
 I propose that the scheme recently introduced for road traffic accidents be extended to cover straightforward personal injury claims.
 This will deliver a simple, cheaper and quicker resolution of claims.
 I also propose tighter regulation of advertising by claims management companies.”

 Concentrating on making the compensation process cheaper seems to be the answer.
 Why not concentrate on the cause of accidents and injury?

 No research quoted, just comments.
-What people think, and what the newspapers say.
+What people think and what the newspapers say.
 Not a great foundation for reducing the teeth of a health and safety system which has produced a reduction in accidents in the workplace.
-By all means tidy up round the edges, but don’t add to regulation, and don’t try to reinvent a wheel which is doing fine, except of course for what people and the newspapers say.
+By all means tidy up around the edges.
+Don’t add to regulation and don’t try to reinvent a wheel. which is doing fine, except of course for what people and the newspapers say.

-Carelessness and the lack of forethought cause accidents and poor medical treatment, not compensation.
+Carelessness and the lack of forethought cause accidents and poor medical treatment causes unnecessary harm, not compensation.